 Additionally, any situation involving a Supplier that creates a conflict of interest, or an appearance of a conflict of interest, must be disclosed to KCS.
 A conflict of interest exists any time there is a choice between a personal interest (financial or otherwise) and the interests of KCS.
 For example, where a KCS employee or his/her family member is employed by or has a financial interest in a Supplier's business, there is a conflict of interest.
 Suppliers must immediately disclose to KCS management any actual or potential conflicts of interest, including but not limited to any business relationship and/or any financial interest a KCS employee or his/her family member has in a Supplier’s business.
 This disclosure should be made to the KCS vice president of purchasing.

-In order to avoid even the appearance of a conflict of interest, KCS has certain restrictions regarding a Supplier's offer of gifts, entertainment and travel.
-Generally, suppliers should not offer gifts, entertainment or travel to KCS employees with anything other than a nominal value.
-Suppliers may never offer cash, bribes, kickbacks, payoffs or other improper payments to KCS employees.
-Similarly, a supplier should never accept cash, bribes, payoffs or kickbacks from a KCS employee.
+In order to avoid even the appearance of a conflict of interest, KCS has certain restrictions regarding a Supplier's offer of gifts, entertainment, travel, or other benefit or thing of value.
+Generally, suppliers should not offer gifts, entertainment, travel, or other benefit or thing of value to KCS employees with anything other than a nominal value.
+Suppliers may never offer cash, bribes, kickbacks, payoffs or other improper payments to, or make improper transaction with KCS employees.
+Similarly, a supplier should never accept cash, bribes, payoffs or kickbacks from, or receive an improper transaction from, a KCS employee.

 As an international company, KCS is subject to laws in the U.S., Mexico and certain other countries, all of which influence its decisions on where – and with whom – KCS does business, as well as how we export and import goods, services and technology.
 KCS conducts its business in accordance with applicable laws and regulations and expects that is Suppliers do the same.

-Under the U.S. Foreign Corrupt Practices Act (FCPA), it is illegal to, among other things, give or offer money or anything else of value to a foreign official for the purpose of influencing the foreign official to assist KCS or a supplier in obtaining or retaining business or securing any improper advantage.
+Under the U.S. Foreign Corrupt Practices Act of 1977 and the laws adopted by Mexico under its National Anti-Corruption System, it is illegal to, among other things, give or offer money or anything else of value to a foreign or public official for the purpose of influencing such official to assist KCS or a supplier in obtaining or retaining business or securing any improper advantage.
+KCS expects its suppliers to be familiar with and comply with these and other applicable anti-corruption laws in effect from time to time.

 To the extent a supplier is responsible for the import or export of goods, software or technology, the supplier must be aware of, and remain in compliance with, all applicable import and export laws, rules, and regulations.
 Suppliers are expected to make accurate declarations and may not mischaracterize the value or nature of the goods in any way that will create liability for KCS.
 Suppliers must obtain the appropriate import and export licenses, including when shipping controlled goods, technology or software.